andrealaffly/ACSL-flightstack/README.md

 ## Outlook on the Control Architecture

 Autonomous UAVs with collinear propellers are inherently under-actuated.
-To manage this, the software includes:
+For this reason, the software includes:

 - **Inner Loop**: Handles rotational dynamics.
 - **Outer Loop**: Manages translational dynamics.